felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

           (bbdb-remhash aka record))))
     (bbdb-record-set-sortkey record nil)))

-inspired by `gnus-bind-print-variables'
-(defmacro bbdb-with-print-loadably (&rest body)
-  "Bind print-* variables for BBDB and evaluate BODY.
-This macro is used with `prin1', `prin1-to-string', etc. in order to ensure printed Lisp objects are loadable by BBDB."
-  (declare (indent 0))
-  `(let ((print-escape-newlines t) ;; BBDB needs this!
-         print-escape-nonascii print-escape-multibyte
-         print-quoted print-length print-level)
-         ;; print-circle print-gensym
-         ;; print-continuous-numbering
-         ;; print-number-table
-         ;; float-output-format
-     ,@body))

 (defun bbdb-insert-record-internal (record)
   "Insert RECORD into the database file.
+Return RECORD.
 Do not call this function directly, call instead `bbdb-change-record' that calls the hooks, too."
   (unless (bbdb-record-marker record)